 Who teacher trained you in the Meisner Technique?

 This is critically important.
 Just because someone studied the Meisner Technique as a student, doesn’t make them qualified to teach the Meisner Technique.
 Ask who trained them to teach?
 How were they trained and for how long did this training last?
 What generation are they removed from Sanford Meisner himself?
 Meaning, are they 1st generation, and were teacher trained by Meisner himself?
 2nd generation, which means they were trained by someone who was trained by Sandy?
 3rd generation?
 4th? …5th?
 Did they read Larry Silverberg’s books on how to teach the Meisner Technique and then called themselves a Meisner teacher?

 What have you added or changed to the technique from how you were taught?
 Is it different than what Sanford Meisner taught?

 Here again, is a critical question.
-Many Meisner schools have added to or altered the program.
-Most 3rd or 4th generation teachers won’t be able to detail the differences.
+Many Meisner schools have added or altered the program.
+Most 3rd or 4th generation teachers won’t even know the differences.
 But many 2nd generation teachers should know if their training deviated from what Sanford Meisner created and taught.
 If you’ve already read “Sanford Meisner on Acting” you can ask for any differences compared to what you’ve read in the book.
 In particular, the order that the exercises are introduced and taught, and the scenes used in the book.